harness/developer-hub/docs/continuous-integration/ci-technical-reference/restore-cache-from-gcs-settings.md

 The key identifying the cache to restore.

-You can use the checksum macro to restore a key based on a file's checksum, for example: `myApp-{{ checksum filePath1 }}`
+You can use the checksum macro to restore a key based on a file's checksum, for example `myApp-{{ checksum "path/to/file" }}` or `gcp-{{ checksum "package.json" }}`.
+The result of the checksum macro is concatenated to the leading string.

 The backslash character isn't allowed as part of the checksum value here.
 This is a limitation of the Go language (golang) template.
-You must use a forward slash instead.
+You must use a forward slash instead, for example:

-* Incorrect format: `cache-{{ checksum ".\src\common\myproj.csproj" }`
+* Incorrect format: `cache-{{ checksum ".\src\common\myproj.csproj" }}`
 * Correct format: `cache-{{ checksum "./src/common/myproj.csproj" }}`

 ## Optional Configuration